DDT5/snip1155-reference-impl/README.md

 These perform the same functions as specified in the SNIP20 standards.

 ### Allowances and private metadata viewership
-`SetWhitelistApproval` reflects the functionality in SNIP721.
-For SNIP1155, this is used by an address to grant other addresses permissions to view or transfer its tokens.
+`GivePermission` is used by an address to grant other addresses permissions to view or transfer its tokens.
 This function MUST allow the transaction caller to set the `token_id`s that fall in scope of a given approval (unlike in CW1155, where approvals are global).
+Permissions MUST include the ability for a token owner to allow another address to:
+* view token owner's balance
+* view private metadata
+* transfer tokens up to a specified allowance

 It is OPTIONAL to include `IncreaseAllowance` and `DecreaseAllowance` messages, as these are familiar SNIP20 interfaces.
 These are optional because their functionalities can be performed with `SetWhitelistApproval`.

 ### Revoke
 An operator with existing permissions can use this to revoke (or more accurately, renounce) the permissions it has received.
-A token owner can also call this function to revoke permissions, although `SetWhitelistApproval` can also be used for this purpose.
+A token owner can also call this function to revoke permissions, although `GivePermission` can also be used for this purpose.

-### Mint, BatchMint
+### MintTokenIds
-These functions MUST NOT be accessible to any address other than minters'.
+This function MUST NOT be accessible to any address other than minters'.
 (Note that admins cannot mint unless it is also a minter).

-A minter MUST be able to create new token_ids.
-A minter MUST be able to mint tokens on existing token_ids if the configuration allows it to.
+A minter MUST be able to create new `token_id`s.
+The minter MUST be able to configure the token and set initial balances.
+A minter MUST NOT be able to mint a token_id with the same `token_id`, which it its unique identifier.

+`MintTokenIds` MUST be able to mint multiple `token_id`s and set multiple initial balances in a single transaction.
+Therefore, `BatchMintTokenIds` is not necesary.

+### MintTokens
+This function MUST NOT be accessible to any address other than minters'.
+(Note that admins cannot mint unless it is also a minter).

+A minter MUST be able to mint tokens on existing `token_id`s if the configuration allows it to.
 If a token_id is an NFT, minters MUST NOT be able to mint additional tokens; NFTs SHALL only be minted at most once.
 The token configuration SHOULD specify whether minters are allowed to mint additional tokens (for fungible tokens).

+`MintTokens` MUST be able to mint multiple tokens across multiple `token_id`s in a single transaction.
+Therefore, `BatchMintTokens` is not necessary.

-### Burn and BatchBurn
+### BurnTokens
-Owners of tokens MUST be allowed to burn their tokens only if the token_id configuration allows it to.
+Owners of tokens MUST be allowed to burn their tokens only if the `token_id` configuration allows it to.
 The base specification does not allow any address to burn tokens they do not own, but this feature is OPTIONAL.

+`BurnTokens` MUST be able to burn multiple tokens across multiple `token_id`s in a single transaction.
+Therefore, `BatchBurnTokens` is not necessary.

 ### AddMinters and RemoveMinters
 These functions MUST NOT be accessible to any address other than the admin's.
 AddMinters add one or more minters to the list of minters, while RemoveMinters remove one or more minters from the list of minters.